NathanDestrez/Virtual-Assistant/README.md

 Here, you'll find the code snippets and experiments associated with my master's thesis, which explores the implementation of a Retrieval-Augmented Generation **(RAG)** architecture to develop a cost-effective AI copilot utilizing a local Large Language Model **(LLM)**.

+## Repo Architecture

+- **Readings** : Find here my master thesis and more information about the project